csalmeida/ruby-fundamentals/README.md

 ruby_array[-1] # "y"
 ```

-Additionally, two positions or a range can be passed to return only a set of values:
+Additionally, two positions or a [range](#ranges) can be passed to return only a set of values.

 ``` ruby
 # arrays.rb